1 Interpretation and Formation

 2.4 If you are buying as a Consumer, the Warranty will be invalidated if you use the Goods for any commercial purpose including for public use, hire or re-sale.
 The applicable Warranty Periods for Consumers are:

 2.4.1 The metal chassis structure and associated metal parts affixed to it (but excluding electronic components); 10 years from the date of delivery;

 2.4.2 For all other components supplied; 2 years from the date of delivery.

 2.4.3 Your rights to claim under the Warranty are in addition to your statutory rights (see clause 5).

 2.5 If you are buying for Commercial Use then the applicable Warranty Period is 2 years from the date of delivery.

 2.6 If the Warranty is breached, we will first perform remote trouble shooting by telephone or email.
-We may need your assistance to ascertain if the issue can be resolved remotely or if a new part needs to be sent.
+We may need your assistance to ascertain if the issue can be A) resolved remotely B) part needs returning for repair C) if a replacement part needs to be sent.
 We may ask you to partially dismantle parts of the System in order to gain access to a Defective component.
 If you are not willing or able to assist in this way then you can purchase an on-site service call out, details of which are set out in clause 9 below.
-If a component needs to be replaced, we will send a new part to you for you to swap out.
+If a component needs to be replaced, once you have returned the defective part to us we will send a replacement part to you for you to swap out.
 If you do not wish to change the part yourself, you can ship that part or assembly of parts of the System that contains the Defective component back to us for replacement and return.
 If you want us to perform any servicing or installation of replacement components on your behalf, you can request that one of our authorised representatives attend at your premises to carry out this work.
 In such a case we will charge at our standard support rates (and may require payment in advance of booking the visit).